 Whether you're buying a policy for the first time or considering switching providers, securing cheap life insurance is always welcome.
 But how do you make sure you're getting a good price?
 To help you out, we've put together our top tips to making sure you get the best life insurance deals you can - without compromising on cover.

-Typically, the lower the sum of money you insure your life for, the lower the cost of premiums.
+Typically, the lower the sum of money you insure your life for, the lower the cost of your premiums.
 While you certainly don't want to under-insure yourself and risk leaving your family with insufficient funds, you also don't want to over-insure yourself and waste money on excessive premiums.

 Life Insurance Cover Calculator